MattDougherty0/UniStartupBoard/README.md

-Make it effortless for students to find each other and turn innovative ideas into real products—together.
+UniStartupBoard makes it effortless for students to find each other and turn innovative ideas into real products—together.

 (This was just a weekend MVP project as an MVP, but I do think there is a legitimate gap here)